sinnie/learn_web_dev/promise.md

   * __Fulfilled__ - the operation completed successfully (resolved)
   * __Rejected__ - the operation has failed (resolved)
 * A promise can only represent one event and it can only be in one state at a time.
 Each function (`reject(), resolve(), fulfill()`) permanently changes the state of the promise.
 Once a promise is resolved, it's state can not be reverted.
 * A new Promise is initially in a Pending state.
 It can either be _fulfilled_ with a value or _rejected_ with an error.
-When this happens, the associated handlers queued up by a promise's `.then()` method.
+When this happens, the associated handlers are queued up by a promise's `.then()` method.
-  * race conditions are avoided because handlers attached to a promise in a fulfilled or rejected state will also be called.
+  * __race conditions__ are avoided because handlers attached to a promise in a fulfilled or rejected state will also be called.

 ## Handling Success or Failure
 * A promise is resolved when the asynchronous operation has completed.
 To access the result of the callback, use the `.then()` method to register a handler.
 These callbacks will be invoked with the result of the executor when the promise is fulfilled.
 * If a promise is rejected, you can access the error by using the  `.catch()` method to register a callback.
-  * you can also add a rejection handler as a second parameter in the `.then()` callback.
+  * Alternatively, a rejection handler can be used as a second parameter in the `.then()` callback.
 * `.then()` will always return a promise.
-Thus, you can chain them and still have "flat" code.
+Therefore, you can chain them and still have "flat" code.

 ## Chaining Promises